openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-events-drag-drop.md

 onDragStart(event: (event: DragEvent, extraParams?: string) => CustomBuilder | DragItemInfo)

 Triggered when the component bound to the event is dragged for the first time.
-A drag operation is recognized only when the long press time is 500 ms or longer and the dragging distance is 10 vp or longer.
+A drag operation is recognized only when the long press time is 500 ms or longer and the dragging distance is 10 vp or larger.

 **Event priority**:<br>Long press time < 500 ms: Long press event > Drag event<br>Other cases: Drag event > Long press event